• NewJerseyAlmanac.com: Gateway to New Jersey Information

 In addition to ozone, urban areas in the state also exceed standards for fine particulate matter, which is produced both by natural causes like volcanos as well as the burning of fossil fuels in vehicles, power plants and various industrial processes.
 Particulates have been tied to various bronchial and cardiovascular problems, including cancer and heart disease.
 State officials have attributed much of New Jersey's high level of particulates to out-of-state sources to its west, especially from coal-burning power plants, with significant amounts carried into the state by the prevailing westerly winds.

 Within the state, the largest source of emissions is from mobile sources, primarily cars, trucks and other motor vehicles.
 In 2013, the state conducted slightly over 2.1 million initial emissions inspections of motor vehicles, with 10.8% of vehicles failing the initial inspection and 2.7% failing to pass subsequent inspections.
 Other pollutants are produced from unidentified sources, secondary atmospheric formation or natural emission sources.
+New Jersey has met the attainment levels for sulfur dioxide (except for a portion of Warren County), lead, and nitrogen dioxide.

 * Division of Air Quality, New Jersey Department of Environmental Protection